basesdepatos/notes/unit1/bdms.md

 3. Load: the transformed data is moved to the destination data warehouse (e.g., Snowflake, Amazon Redshift) , either through a full load or incremental updates, in real-time or batch processing.

+Oracle: Oracle is a highly robust and feature-rich relational database management system (RDBMS) designed for enterprise-level applications.
+It is widely used for large-scale, high-performance systems that require scalability, reliability, and advanced features such as security, transaction control, and high availability.
+Oracle supports complex data models and provides tools for data replication, clustering, and cloud integration.
+It is known for handling critical business applications and large volumes of data, making it a preferred choice for mission-critical databases in sectors like finance, telecommunications, and government.

+MySQL: MySQL is an open-source relational database management system that is widely used for web applications, content management systems, and smaller to medium-sized projects.
+It is known for being lightweight, fast, and easy to use, while still providing robust support for SQL queries, transactions, and indexing.
+MySQL is often paired with web technologies like PHP and is the core component of the popular LAMP stack (Linux, Apache, MySQL, PHP/Python).
+It offers reliable performance, scalability, and data replication features, making it a popular choice for developers looking for an affordable, easy-to-manage database solution.